ahmedawad2/parcels/README.md

 a biker can cancel an order reservation ( if it's allowed by the app), and can also progress with the order delivery in a forced mechanism by the app.

+## Installation:
+- clone the project.
+- configure the DB in .env.
+- install dependencies via composer.
+- from the root directory, run:  php artisan migrate --seed.
+- 5 senders, 10 bikers are created in the process with dummy emails, all passwords are: "password".